-The Group has considered potential impacts of the current market volatility in determination of the reported amounts of the Group's unquoted financial assets, this represents management's best assessment based on observable available information as at the reporting date.
+The Group has considered potential impacts of the current market volatility in determination of the reported amounts of the Group's unquoted financial assets and investment in associate, this represents management's best assessment based on observable available information as at the reporting date.
 Given the impact of COVID-19, the Group is closely monitoring whether the fair values of the financial assets and liabilities represent the price that would be achieved for transactions between market participants in the current scenario.
 Further information on the Group's policy in relation to fair value measurements is disclosed in Note 2.3.2.

-Impairment of non-financial assets and Investment properties
+Impairment of Investment properties

-The Group has considered any impairment indicators arising and any significant uncertainties around its investment's properties and associate, and concluded that the impairment losses booked during the year for these investment of KD 912,723 and KD 3,693,582 represent the best estimate of the pandemic impact and the assets values reported as of 31 December 2020 represent the best recoverable amounts that would be achieved for transactions between market participants in the current scenario.
+The Group has considered any impairment indicators arising and any significant uncertainties around its investment's properties and concluded that the impairment losses booked during the year for the investment property of KD 569,455 represent the best estimate of the pandemic impact and the assets values reported as of 31 December 2021 represent the best recoverable amounts that would be achieved for transactions between market participants in the current scenario.